 Inflation affects everyone, just not equally.
+Most people feel that the

 cost of living is getting more expensive every year.
 It’s true, but some items